Not connecting with neighbors? Here’s how to use Nextdoor - NewsBreak

 Viewing posts in your area

 To view posts in your area, you can click the home button.
 For the web browser version of Nextdoor, that button is on the upper left hand corner of the page.
-Once you click it, you will see not only posts from your area but posts from surrounding areas as well as the occasional “popular” post from outside your area.Where to go in Savannah for National Oyster Day
+Once you click it, you will see not only posts from your area but posts from surrounding areas as well as the occasional “popular” post from outside your area.Second fentanyl-laced dollar bill found in Orange Beach, two officers exposed

 If you’re trying to see just posts from your own neighborhood, you can click the name of your neighborhood on your profile page to get to it.